Why elope in Sedona, Arizona?

 Getting Married in Sedona: The Ins and Outs

-To get married in Arizona you’ll need a few things: An Arizona marriage license, an officiant, and two witnesses.
+To elope in Sedona and the state of Arizona, you’ll need a few things: An Arizona marriage license, an officiant, and two witnesses.

 Luckily, at the time of writing this there is no waiting period when applying for a marriage license in Arizona, but you will both need to be present to apply.
 It’s a really easy process.

 Most people drive up to Sedona from Phoenix, so best to look into getting your license upon arrival.
-All the specifics about Arizona Marriage Licenses in Maricopa County can be found online!
-You’ve already got your awesome witnesses (That’s us, duh!).
-For your ceremony, consider bringing a friend, or hire a local officiant.
+All the specifics about Arizona Marriage Licenses in Maricopa County can be found online.

-What are the Permit Requirements for Eloping in Sedona?
+What are the Permit Requirements to Elope in Sedona

 Some locations around Sedona are on National Forest Service land and do not require a special use permit to get married on.
 This is awesome, because it can be fairly tricky sometimes to acquire a special use permit for many of the National Parks.
 Arches, props, chairs and other large items are not permitted on Forest Service Land.